rooberrydev/technvape.store/README.md

 #### Installing pnpm

 The easiest way to install pnpm is via Node.js Corepack.
-Inside the folder with YNS, run these commands:
+Inside the project folder, run these commands:

 ```bash
 corepack enable